 As a starter, taxes that parents should account for are:

 - Income tax

 Parents who are after a sound investment and a safe accommodation for their children, are encouraged to think about investment purpose and the long-term prospects of the property.

 Being open and flexible about decisions are traits towards a successful investment, and well-informed investment must derive from whether a mortgage is needed or if the parents are able to make cash purchases.

-Having a frank discussion about motivations and needs with your property consultant before deciding where to park your money.
+Having a frank discussion about motivations and needs with your property education advisor before deciding where to park your money.

 Red Bean consultancy specialises in customising investment decisions.
 “And we are here from the start to the end to hold your hand, ” Goh adds.